theta360developers/theta-client-guide/docs/react-native-install.md

 Screenshot below shows its successful
 ![successScreenshot](images/react_native/successBuild.png)

-Fifth Command - Set the environment variable of THETA_CLIENT with the process shown above using the Windows Environment Variable Editor.
+### Fourth Command - Set the environment variable of THETA_CLIENT

+with the process shown above using the Windows Environment Variable Editor.

 `Variable Name : THETA_CLIENT`